 Precipitation Forecast During December, January, & February

-The northern half of Washinton, Idaho, and Montana are in the "Probability of Above" zone, which means that the odds of above-average precipitation are higher.
+Eastern Washington, northern Idaho, and western Montana, along with a good portion of the Midwest are in the "Probability of Above" zone, which means that the odds of above-average precipitation are higher.

 Much of the middle of the country is in the "Equal Chances" zone, which basically means that the odds of average, above-average, or below-average precipitation are about the same.

-The southern half of the United States, including most of California, Arizona, and New Mexico, are in the "Probability of Below" zone, which means that the odds of below-average precipitation are higher.
+The southern half of the United States, including California, Arizona, and New Mexico, are in the "Probability of Below" zone, which means that the odds of below-average precipitation are higher.